 The anteroposterior diameter of the lateral femoral condyle is less than that of the medial condyle.
 As a result when the lateral condylar articular surface if fully` used up’ by extension, part of the medial condylar surface remain unused.
-At his stage the lateral condylar serves as an axis around which the medial condyle rotates backwards (i. e., medial rotation of the femur occurs) so that the remaining part of the medial condylar surface is also ‘taken up’.
+At this stage, the lateral condylar serves as an axis around which the medial condyle rotates backwards (i. e., medial rotation of the femur occurs) so that the remaining part of the medial condylar surface is also ‘taken up’.
 This movement locks the knee joint.
 Locking is aided by the oblique pull of ligaments during the last stages of extension.
 When the knee is locked, it is completely rigid and all ligament of the joint are taut.
-Locking is produced by continued action of the same muscles that produce extension i.e., the quadricps femoris
+Locking is produced by the continued action of the same muscles that produce extension i.e., the quadriceps femoris

-The locked knee joint can be flexed only after it unlocked by a reversal of the medial rotation i.e. , by lateral rotation of the femur.
+The locked knee joint can be flexed only after it unlocked by a reversal of the medial rotation i.e., by lateral rotation of the femur.
 Unlocking is brought about by the action of the popliteus muscle.

 Following video explains locking and unlocking visually